 In many circumstances, stock, stock options and retirement accounts such as IRAs, 401(k)s and pensions are difficult to value and divide upon divorce.
 The reasons are many and include the fact that most often retirement accounts are difficult to ascertain the present value.
 These assets cannot be liquidated without significant penalties and tax consequences.
 Stock, stock options and restricted stock units are also difficult to divide because only one spouse receives these assets as employment compensation and it is difficult to value them because they are associated with the variable stock value of the company.
 They are also given as compensation on a varying schedule, so they are not regularly recurring in the same amount.

-For more information about division of community property, call our office today for a free consultation.
+For more information about division of community property, call our office today for a confidential consultation.
 We are happy to help.

 Preliminary Declarations of Disclosure (Family Code 2120-2129).